pereztr5/edison_jr/README.md

 Edison Jr. provides a free, open source, and cross platform virtual alternative to physical experiment boards.
 ![Image of Edison Jr.](Edison_Jr.png)

+Please note is a fork from the original [here](https://bitbucket.org/miniat_amos/edison_jr).
+I wanted to have this project on GitHub.

 It currently works on:
 - Mac OSX
 - Linux (Tested on Ubuntu)